Tessa Jowell BRAIN-MATRIX

-Everyone on the trial will also contribute their data to BRIAN, The Brain Tumour Charity's brain tumour databank.
+Everyone on the triaswill also contribute their data to BRIAN, The Brain Tumour Charity's brain tumour databank.

 BRIAN will offer a unique service enabling participants to combine official medical records with real-time patient information about their diagnosis, treatment and the impact on quality of life.

-The set up for this study will take longer than some other trials because it is planning for the future and aiming to cover such a large recruitment area.
+The set up for this study will take longer than some other studies because it is planning for the future and aiming to cover such a large recruitment area.

-Every clinical trial has to go through strict checks on ethics, as well as get approval for new drugs to be used before the first person can join up.
+Every clinical study has to go through strict checks on ethics, as well as get approval for new drugs to be used before the first person can join up.

 Not only will the team be applying for all the appropriate ethical and governmental approvals, they'll also make sure that, as soon as there are new drug candidates for other molecular profiles, they can open a new treatment arm.

-From the very beginning the trial team will be working with industry partners to gain access to their most promising drugs.
-In fact, discussions are already taking place, because researchers are so enthusiastic about this trial.
+From the very beginning the study team will be working with industry partners to gain access to their most promising drugs.
+In fact, discussions are already taking place, because researchers are so enthusiastic about this study.